mariolambrette/AnimalTrackR/README.md

             └── ...

-*Most users will never need to interact directly with the majority of this file structure, it is created and managed by helper functions provided in `AnimalTrackR`*
+*Most users will never need to interact directly with the majority of this file structure, it is created and managed by functions provided in `AnimalTrackR`*

 ### First Usage: